Ekkehard-Schulze/indoor-climate-logger/README.md

 **allows one of three I2C to USB interfaces for PCs**

-- RapberryPi Pico with U2IF firmware (https://github.com/adafruit/u2if)
+- RaspberryPi Pico with U2IF firmware (https://github.com/adafruit/u2if)
 - FT232H
 - MCP2221